(for financial year ended 31 December 2021)

 Slavery and Human Trafficking

-Rubix Group Holdings Limited and its subsidiaries detailed in its Annual Report and Financial Statements for the financial year ended 31 December 2020 (including, but not limited to, Rubix Group International Limited) (together, “Rubix”) does not condone and will not participate in any form of human exploitation, including child or forced labour, slavery and / or people trafficking.
+Rubix Limited and its subsidiaries detailed in its Annual Report and Financial Statements for the financial year ended 31 December 2021 (including, but not limited to, Rubix Group International Limited) (together, “Rubix”) does not condone and will not participate in any form of human exploitation, including child or forced labour, slavery and / or people trafficking.
 Rubix is aware of the provisions of the Modern Slavery Act 2015 (the “Act”) and this statement sets out the steps that Rubix takes to address the risk that slavery and human trafficking might be taking place in its supply chain or within Rubix’s business.

 Our Business & Supply Chain

 Rubix is the leading pan-European value-added distributor of high-quality industrial maintenance, repair and overhaul (MRO) products and services operating through 750+ locations across 22 countries.
 We have established ourselves as a multi-specialist omni-channel provider of products and services, with a commitment to excellence in distribution and technical expertise.
-With turnover of €2.4 billion in 2020, we are Europe’s largest MRO distributor and with under 3% market share are a natural industry consolidator.
+With a turnover of €2.4 billion in 2021, we are Europe’s largest MRO distributor and with under 3% market share are a natural industry consolidator.

-We exist to keep the wheels of industry turning across Europe.
 We are committed to delivering sustainable long-term value for our customers, employees, investors and other stakeholders.
 As part of this commitment to sustainability, all our operations across the UK and Europe adhere strictly to all local regulations.

 We are committed to ensuring that slavery and human trafficking does not take place in our supply chain or our own operations and we have rigorous management-approved policies and processes in place to help deliver our commitment.
 Many of Rubix’s existing policies contain specific elements relating to slavery and human trafficking, including the following: